 To become an engineer in Québec, you must have sufficient knowledge of French to practice the profession.
 For instance, if you completed your undergraduate studies in French, you could meet the requirements.
 Otherwise, consult our page Practicing engineering in Quebec to learn about the language requirements and how to meet them.

-If your first engineering degree was obtained in France, your path to obtaining a permit could be different.
+If your first engineering degree was obtained in France, the CEP program may not apply to you.

 Contact our team for help with your application or to get more information on the Professional Admission Program.